vikrant1310/git_demo/README.md

 # Git basics

-## This repo is to practice basics of git and github
+## This repo is to practice basics of git and github.